 The rear of the lamp together with the name Osglim and Made in England.

-Another view showing the mirror like surface of the back plate.
+Another view showing the mirror like surface of the mica sheet covering the back plate.

 The wide glass tube envelope is 53 mm in diameter, and including the bayonet base is 165 mm tall.